juangburgos/QDeferred/README.md

 });
 ```

-But this inmediatly looks wrong, what if the server we are connecting to has a state and it requires, for example, a series of login requests called in order?
+But this inmediatly looks wrong, what if the server we are connecting to, has a state and it requires for example, a series of login requests called in order?
 Then we would be forced to do something like this:

 ```c++
 client.request("POST:login/user=bill,pass=123")